DECO: Liberating Web Data Using Decentralized Oracles for TLS: Related Work

 \boldhead{Application-layer data-provenance} Signing content at the application layer is a way to prove data provenance.
 For example, \cite{http-origin-signed-responses,http-signatures} aim to retrofit signing capabilities into HTTP.
 Application-layer solutions, however, suffer from poor modularity and reusability, as they are application-specific.
 They also require application-layer key management, violating the principle of layer separation in that cryptographic keys are no longer confined to the TLS layer.

 Cinderella~\cite{delignat2016cinderella} uses verifiable computation to convert X.509 certificates into other credential types.
-Its main drawback is that few users possess X.509 certificates.
-Open ID Connect~\cite{openid} service providers can issue signed claims about users.
-However, adoption is still sparse and claims are often limited to basic information such as names and email addresses.
+Its main drawback is that few users possess certificates.
+Open ID Connect~\cite{openid} providers can issue signed claims about users.
+However, adoption is still sparse and claims are limited to basic info such as names and email addresses.

 \boldhead{Server-facilitated TLS-layer solutions} Several proposed TLS-layer data-provenance proofs~\cite{tlssign,tlsevidence,ritzdorf2017tls} require server-side modifications.
 TLS-N~\cite{ritzdorf2017tls} is a TLS 1.3 extension that enables a server to sign the session using the existing PKI, and also supports chunk-level redaction for privacy.
 We refer readers to~\cite{ritzdorf2017tls} and references therein for a survey of TLS-layer solutions.
 Server-facilitated solutions suffer from high adoption cost, as they involve modification to security-critical server code.
 Moreover, they only benefit users when server administrators are able to and choose to cooperate.